mctainsh/RtkServers/UM98SXMiniRTKServer/README.md

-# UM982 RTK Server with WEMOS LOLIN S2 or S3 Mini and And some other ESP32 S3 (Multi miner)
+# UM982 RTK Server with WEMOS LOLIN S2/S3 Mini or Waveshare S3 Zero and some other ESP32 S3 (Multi miner)

 This project connects a UM980 or UM982 RTK GNSS receiver to a WEMOS LOLIN S3 Mini allowing you to share RTK correction data with up to three networks at one time (Some give mining rewards).
 The ESP32 will automatically program the UM980/2 so there is no need to mess around with terminals or or the UPrecise software.